open-ch/kaeter/kaeter/README.md

 > How do I release this and what is the next version number?

+## TL/DR

+If you're only interested in quickly setting up a `kaeter` module in the context of Panta without learning about the details, [directly jump to this how-to](../../doc/how-to/kaeter.md).

 ## Instrumenting your project
 `kaeter` currently works with Makefiles, in which it expects to find following targets: